Sarbo-2004/MATHS/README.md

 # MATHS
 HSMS MATHS PROJECT CLASS 12
-click on ADD A FILE, then add your file there and click on commit changes below.
+click on ADD FILE, then add your file there and click on commit changes below.